fermyon/developer/content/spin/v3/community-kinesis-trigger.md

 As we can see from the above output, our application is now running and executing the function for each data record sent through your individual AWS Kinesis instance.

-If you would like to learn more about using the Spin Kinesis Trigger, please check out the ["How I wrote A Kinesis Trigger PLugin For Spin"](https://www.fermyon.com/blog/how-i-wrote-a-kinesis-trigger-plugin-for-spin) blog post and consult the [Spin Kinesis Trigger GitHub repository](https://github.com/ogghead/spin-trigger-kinesis/).
+If you would like to learn more about using the Spin Kinesis trigger, please check out the ["How I wrote A Kinesis Trigger Plugin For Spin"](https://www.fermyon.com/blog/how-i-wrote-a-kinesis-trigger-plugin-for-spin) blog post and consult the [Kinesis trigger GitHub repository](https://github.com/ogghead/spin-trigger-kinesis/).

 ## Additional Spin Triggers